firedev/firedev.github.io/_posts/2015-06-16-refactoring-with-map-pluck-and-select-in-rails.md

 title:  "Refactoring with map, pluck and select in Ruby on Rails"
 category: posts
 tags:
-  - Rails
+  - rails
-  - Refactoring
+  - refactoring
-image: 'logos/rails.svg'
+image: 'posts/plucking_prohibited.jpg'
-background_size: contain
+background_size: cover
 ---
 If you need to get something out of the database, consider using `pluck` to avoid creating instances you don't need.